-Besides explaining Instagram’s official position on shadow banning, this article will provide advice on boosting your overall views on Instagram.
-As well as understanding Instagram’s algorithm, and how to address an Instagram shadowban if you suspect it’s happening to you.
+Besides explaining Instagram’s official position on shadow banning, this article will provide advice on boosting your overall Instagram reach.
+As well as, understanding Instagram’s algorithm, and how to address an Instagram shadowban if you suspect it’s happening to you.

 What is a shadowban on Instagram?

-When users identify that their posts or videos are getting fewer likes, comments, or views than they previously were, they often come to the conclusion that Instagram is shadowbanning them.
+When users identify that their posts or videos are getting fewer likes, comments, or views than they previously were, they often conclude that Instagram is shadowbanning them.

 In other words, a shadowban can appear as a “silencing” or reducing of content visibility.
 While a shadowban is an unofficial action, the main reasons why users believe that their accounts have been shadowbanned are for violating Instagram rules and community guidelines or posting inappropriate content.

-Once Instagram allegedly decides to deprioritise certain accounts, posts appear hidden or restricted, however, the owner isn’t notified of the ban or the changes it causes.
+Once Instagram allegedly decides to deprioritize certain accounts, posts appear hidden or restricted, however, the owner isn’t notified of the ban or the changes it causes.

 The implications of a shadowban include: